-Cegereal is governed by French law and undertakes to comply with the French Labor Code in its entirety, particularly the aspects concerning child labor, forced labor and the employment of people with disabilities.
+The Group is governed by French law and undertakes to comply with the French Labor Code in its entirety, particularly the aspects concerning child labor, forced labor and the employment of people with disabilities.

-The nature of Cegereal's property business, which consists of managing office buildings, does not pose any significant risks in relation to the working conditions of its employees.
+The nature of the Group's property business, which consists of managing office buildings, does not pose any significant risks in relation to the working conditions of its employees.

-2013 EMPLOYMENT DATA
+2014 EMPLOYMENT DATA

-Headcount at Dec.
-31, at Dec.
-31,

-Headcount 2013 2012
+Headcount 2014 2013

 Total headcount 3 3

-of which men 1 2
+of which men 1 1

-of which women 2 1
+of which women 2 2

-Average age of employees 39 40
+Average age of employees 40 39

 Employee turnover

-External recruitment 1 0
+External recruitment 0 1

-Departures 1 0
+Departures 1 1

-of which dismissals 0 0
+of which dismissals 0 C

 Compensation

-Total payroll (in thousands of euros) 511 576
+Total payroll (in thousands of euros) 550 511

-Change (%) -11.2%
+Change (%) +7.6%

 Training

-Total number of hours of training 104 118
+Total number of hours of training 84.5 104

 % of trained employees 100% 100%

-Working time - absenteeism

-Theoretical number of hours worked 5,188 5,188

-Absenteeism rate 1.54% 0.46%

-of which work accidents 0% 0%

-of which occupational diseases 0% 0%

-of which paid sick leave 1.54% 0.46%
+A detailed evaluation of each employee following out at the start of each year during the annual as all employees have equal access to training

-5. SHARE CAPITAL
+5. Share capital